eslint/eslint/docs/developer-guide/working-with-rules.md

 });
 ```

-Be sure to replace the value of `"block-scoped-var"` with your rule's ID.
+Be sure to replace the value of `"no-with"` with your rule's ID.
 There are plenty of examples in the `tests/lib/rules/` directory.

 ### Valid Code